SHOP

 2. Oxidation

-• Treat sections with periodic acid solution (typically 1%) for 5-10 minutes.
+• Treat sections with a periodic acid solution (typically 1%) for 5-10 minutes.

 3. Rinsing